fbedussi/bedux/README.md

 - setState(state: object): sets the initial state
 - subscribeState(callback: (state, oldState) => void): register a callback that will be called whenever the state changes.
 The callback receives two parameter: the new and the old state.
 - unsubscribeState(callback): removes the callback from the subscriber list.
+- subscribePartialState(callback: (state, oldState) => void, prop: string) register a callback that will be called only when state.prop will change.
+- unsubscribePartialState(callback: (state, oldState) => void, prop: string) removes the callback from the subscriber list.
 - dispatch(action: (value) => (state) => updatedStatePortion): dispatch an action.

 ## Getting started